veithweilnhammer/veithweilnhammer.github.io/_pages/about.md

   - /about.html
 ---

-I am a psychiatrist, psychotherapist and post-doctoral researcher.
-I specialize in studying the neural basis of conscious perception and its alteration in psychotic disorders.
-My research methodology encompasses a multidisciplinary approach that includes behavioral experiments, computational modeling, functional magnetic resonance imaging, and transcranial magnetic stimulation.
+I am a board-certified psychiatrist, psychotherapist, and computational neuroscientist.
+The central problem I want to understand is how objects are represented in the brain, and how changes in these representations lead to psychotic experiences such as hallucinations.